sgladstone/com.pogstone.youthregistration/README.md

-CiviCRM extension to allow a parent to register their children for an event, while collecting typical information about each parent and each emergancy contact.
+CiviCRM extension to allow a parent to register their children for an event, while collecting typical information about each parent and each emergency contact.

 Version of CiviCRM tested: 3.4.5